shrop/os-app-configs/shrop-macbookair.md

 Safari

 * Setup home page to "topsites:"
+* Add the home page icon to the toolbar
 * Uncheck "Open 'safe' files after downloading"
 * Remove all existing bookmarks in the Bookmark Bar
 * Add bookmarks to the Bookmark Bar in the following order